-3. If Nikki follows your suggestions, how many weeks will it take her to save \$140?
+${f 3.}$ If Nikki follows your suggestions, how many weeks will it take her to save \$140?

 Answer Key: (1) Reducing or eliminating snacks and video games to lower expenses; working for her dad and for Mrs. Moore to increase her income.
-(2) Answers will vary, but \$140 divided by weekly savings will equal the number will vary.
+(2) Answers will vary, but income minus expenses should equal a positive number for savings.
+(3) Answers will vary, but \$140 divided by weekly savings will equal the number